DaveBenham/VenomModules/README.md

 - Level control and a VCA are provided for the final mix output.
 - Oversampling options are provided to mitigate aliasing introduced by the digital implementation.

+The Wave Multiplier default configuration is designed to produce pleasing fat sounds with lots of movement using only one input and one output.
+Patching the V/Oct CV used on the source input into the Wave Multiplier LFO V/Oct may yield more consistent results.
+Obviously more range is available by experimenting with the various controls and patching additional CV inputs.

+The Wave Multiplier can be divided into three vertical sections

+### *Top LFO section*

+### MASTER frequency knob

+Sets the base frequency voltage of all four LFO oscillators using a volt per octave scale.

+### V/Oct knob

+CV input for the base frequency voltage of all four oscillators.
+The CV is summed with the Master voltage.

+### Frequency offset knobs 1-4

+Each knob sets an offset frequency voltage between -1 and 1 that is summed with the base frequency to establish the final LFO frequency.
+The knob defaults are uncorrelated, and range a bit over 1.5 octaves.

+### LFO outputs 1-4

+The +/-5V bipolar triangle LFO outputs

+### *Middle Shift section*

+### Depth (shift amount) controls and input

+Controls the magnitude of the voltage shift that is applied to the four wave copies.

+#### Depth CV input

+Supports audio rate modulation

+#### Depth CV amount knob

+Attenuates and/or inverts the Depth CV

+#### Depth knob

+Sets the base shift magnitude, ranging from 0 to 5 volts.
+The final attenuated CV is added to the knob value to establish the net shift magnitude.

+### Shift Threshold

+Establishes the voltage threshold where the wave copy is either shifted up or down.
+Voltages above the threshold are shifted down, and voltages equal to or below the threshold are shifted up.

+#### Shift threshold CV inputs 1-4

+Allows modulation of the shift threshold via CV.
+Each input is normalled to the LFO output above.
+Supports audio rate modulation.

+#### Shift Threshold CV amount knobs 1-4

+Attenuates and/or inverts the threshold CV.

+#### Shift Threshold knobs 1-4

+Sets the base threshold voltage for shift operations.
+The base value is added to the attenuated CV value to get the net threshold.

+### Pulse outputs 1-4

+The outputs for the four shift comparators.
+These are +/- 5V bipolar pulse waves.
+The shift depth controls are not applied to the pulse outputs.

+Modulation to the shift thresholds produce pulse width modulation.

+### Shifted Wave outputs 1-4

+The outputs of the shifted waves.
+The pulse wave is attenuated by the depth control before being summed with the input wave copy to create the output shifted wave.

+### *Bottom Mix and I/O section*

+### In (wave input)

+The main input, typically an audio signal.

+### Shifted Mutes 1-4

+Controls which of the shifted waves are included in the final output mix

+### In Mute

+Controls whether the raw input is included in the final output mix

+### Output Level VCA

+#### Output Level CV input

+10V corresponds to 100%.
+Audio rate modulation is supported.
+Negative values invert the output, so the VCA can function as a ring modulator.

+#### Output Level CV amount knob

+Attenuates and/or inverts the level CV

+#### Output Level knob

+Sets the base level amount (bias) between 0 and 100%.
+The base level is summed with the attenuated CV to establish the final output level.

+### OUT (shifted wave mix) output

+The final output consisting of the mix of unmuted shifted waves and the unumuted input wave, attenuated by the Output Level.

+### DC Block button

+If enabled, then DC offset will be removed from the Pulse, Shifted Wave, and Out outputs

+### Over (oversample) button

+Wave shifting and or audio rate level modulation can introduce undesireable inharmonic digital aliasing artifacts.
+Activating oversampling can mitigate those effects to yield a cleaner, more musical result.

+See [Anti-aliasing via oversampling](#anti-aliasing-via-oversampling) for more information.

 ### Polyphony

 Wave Multiplier is fully polyphonic.
 In general, the number of output channels is computed as the maximum channel count found across all inputs.